 Florida statue §95.11(3) requires that any action arising from a claim of negligence must be brought within four (4) of the incident.
 This includes any claim for injuries arising from an automobile accident.
 Notwithstanding the filing deadline, there are other, more immediate deadlines, which can significantly impact an accident victim’s benefits.
 In particular, recent changes in Florida law requires that an accident victim have their injury certified as an “emergency medical condition” within 14 days of the accident causing the injuries or their medical benefits under their personal injury protection policy (PIP) shall be significantly limited.
 Under the new law, it is now imperative that an accident victim seek medical attention for their injuries as soon as possible in order to preserve their right to future medical benefits.

 If you have suffered an injury as a result of any type of motor vehicle accident, you should not delay in seeking immediate medical care and legal advice from an auto accident lawyer.
-Mark A. Glassman, Esq., has over 20 years of experience in handling automobile accident claims, including accidents involving trucks, motorcycles and commercial vehicles.
+Mark A. Glassman, Esq., has over 20 years of experience as an auto accident lawyer, including accidents involving trucks, motorcycles, and commercial vehicles.
 Further, the firm has access to a network of experts, such as accident reconstruction specialists, to ensure an appropriate and thorough review of your potential claim.
-Please contact Mr. Glassman toll free by phone (844-USA-LAWS) or by e-mail Mark@USALawsuits.com , to discuss your potential auto accident claim in Ft.
+Please contact Mr. Glassman toll free by phone (844-USA-LAWS) or by e-mail Mark@USALawsuits.com, to discuss your potential auto accident claim in Ft.
 Lauderdale, Plantation, FL, or a surrounding area.